Prehistoric Thailand: Ban Chiang

 Ban Chiang (บ้านเชียง) is an archaeological site in Nong Han District, Udon Thani Province.
-Dating of the artefacts using the thermoluminescence technique resulted in 4420-3400 BCE dates.
-The oldest graves found contain no bronze and are therefore from a Neolithic culture, the most recent ones are from the Iron Age.
+Dating of the artefacts using the thermoluminescence technique resulted in 4420-3400 BCE dates but these are now discredited and set aside.
+The new chronology for this site, based on multiple radiocarbon determinations on human bone from Oxford University, has shown that the initial Neolithic settlement took place in about 1500 BCE.
+The oldest graves found contain no bronze and are therefore from a Neolithic culture, these are followed by Bronze Age burials dating between about 1000-450 BCE.
+The most recent ones are from the Iron Age.